Medically reviewed by Drugs.com. Last updated on Apr 9, 2023.

 Do not keep outdated medicine or medicine no longer needed.

-metyrapone may cause some people to become dizzy, lightheaded, drowsy, or less alert than they are normally.
+This medicine may cause some people to become dizzy, lightheaded, drowsy, or less alert than they are normally.
 Even if taken at bedtime, it may cause some people to feel drowsy or less alert on arising.
-Make sure you know how you react to metyrapone before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert .
+Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert .

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.